Raxvis/lambdify/README.md

     npm i -g lambdify

+## Notes

+These are notes that are kept to explain certain parts of lambdify not explained elsewhere in the readme.

+Configuration of a function (which is what eventually gets deployed) is a cascade of the defaults, project.json, function.json and the options passed into the deployment call.
+That means that settings in project.json will override defaults and settings in function.json will overrride both project.json settings and defaults.

 ## Usage

 Lambdify is a deployment system for Lambda on AWS.
 It offers options to deploy using the CLI or within Node itself.